 …convert our nature strips into vibrant stripes crisscrossing our suburbs and connecting parks and forest areas.

-Not the odd plant here or there – but convert our nature strips that need endless mowing and edging and fertiliser and weedkiller, into vibrant stripes with street trees, low growing shrubs, and flowers crisscrossing our suburbs and connecting parks and forest areas.
+Not the odd plant here or there – but convert our existing nature strips / footpaths / walkways / verges that need endless mowing and edging and fertiliser and weedkiller, into vibrant stripes with street trees, low growing native shrubs, and flowers crisscrossing our suburbs and connecting parks and forest areas.

-Imagine walking or cycling along these streets which change with the seasons.
+Imagine walking or cycling along these shaded paths through gardens which change with the seasons.
 Occasionally, you’ll come across some fairy wrens or willy wagtails, a blue-tongue lizard lurking, and many different types of native bees and butterflies.
 Or pause and say hello to the odd gardener out there tending their patch.

 Could we possibly make that happen?